Essendon Football Club: History

-Formation and VFA years (1871–1896)
+Formation and VFA years (1872–1896)

 The club was founded by members of the Royal Agricultural Society, the Melbourne Hunt Club and the Victorian Woolbrokers.
-The Essendon Football Club is thought to have been formed in 1872 at a meeting it the home of a well-known brewery family, the McCrackens, whose Ascot Vale property hosted a team of local junior players.
+The Essendon Football Club is thought to have been formed in 1872 at a meeting in the home of a well-known brewery family, the McCrackens, whose Ascot Vale property hosted a team of local junior players.

 Robert McCracken (1813–1885), the owner of several city hotels, was the founder and first president of the Essendon Football Club, and his son, Alex McCracken, its first secretary.
 Alex later became president of the newly formed VFL.
 Alex's cousin Collier McCracken, who had already played with Melbourne, was the team's first captain.

 The club played its first recorded match against the Carlton Second Twenty (the reserves) on 7 June 1873, with Essendon winning by one goal.
 Essendon played 13 matches in its first season, winning seven, with four draws and losing two.
 The club was one of the inaugural junior members of the Victorian Football Association (VFA) in 1877, and it began competing as a senior club from the 1878 season.
 During its early years in the Association, Essendon played its home matches at Flemington Hill, but it moved to the East Melbourne Cricket Ground in 1881.

 In 1878, at Flemington Hill, Essendon played its first match on what would be considered by modern standards to be a full-sized field.
 In 1879, Essendon played Melbourne in one of the earliest night matches recorded when the ball was painted white.
 In 1883, the team played four matches in eight days in Adelaide: losing to Norwood (on 23 June) and defeating Port Adelaide (on 16 June), a combined South Australian team (on 18 June), and South Adelaide (on 20 June).

+The club played against the touring British footballers in 1888.

 In 1891, Essendon won their first VFA premiership, which they repeated in 1892, 1893 and 1894.
 One of the club's greatest players, Albert Thurgood, played for the club during this period, making his debut in 1892.
 Essendon (18 wins, 2 draws) was undefeated in the 1893 season.